walmartlabs/thorax/README.md

     thorax build ./thorax-mobile.js --mobile

+Not specifying any arguments will build both the mobile and regular versions of Thorax in the `dist` directory of the npm package:

+    thorax build

 ### templates *thorax templates ./templates ./templates.js*

 If using Thorax outside of the provided node or Rails downloads you can inline a directory of templates into a single file by running the `thorax templates` command.